 Joe Coulombe opened his first Trader Joe’s store in 1967.
 After graduating from Stanford with his MBA, he took a job with a popular pharmacy company, Rexall.
 Rexall launched five convenient stores and Coulombe was put in charge of one of them.
 They were opened to compete with stores like 7-Eleven, but didn’t end up doing that well so Rexall shut them down.
 Instead of letting the store go, Coulombe decided to buy it from Rexall and rebrand.
 Find out the reasons Trader Joe’s products are so cheap.

-At the time, the Tiki trend was very popular so Coulombe decided to base the name off of the popular Tiki restaurant chain, Trader Vic’s.
+At the time, the Tiki trend was very popular so Coulombe decided to base the name of his store off of the popular Tiki-themed restaurant chain, Trader Vic’s.
 Employees wore Hawaiian grass skirts and the store gave customers unique foods that regular supermarkets didn’t carry.
 It was an instant hit.